jollyburnz/laundromat.chat/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

+## Data Management

+### Weekly Purge

+The app automatically purges old data every week to keep the database minimal:

+- **Schedule**: Every Sunday at 3 AM UTC
+- **What gets deleted**:
+  - Messages older than 7 days
+  - Associated image files in storage
+  - Message translations (cascades with messages)
+- **What's preserved**:
+  - User accounts (for quick re-login)
+  - System rooms
+  - Recent messages (last 7 days)

+The purge runs automatically via Vercel Cron.
+Make sure to set the `CRON_SECRET` environment variable.

 ## Deployment

 ### Deploy to Vercel

 1. Push your code to GitHub
 2. Import the repository in Vercel
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel dashboard (including `CRON_SECRET`)
-4. Deploy
+4. Deploy - the cron job will be automatically configured from `vercel.json`

 ### Custom Domain